 Each Private Company Partner provides certain representations and warranties and covenants to us regarding the Private Company Partner and its business and certain other matters.
 Following a transaction with Alaris, the Private Company Partner may distribute all or a substantial portion of the proceeds that it receives from us to its security holders or owners.
-In the event that we suffer any loss as a result of a breach of the representations and warranties or non-compliance with any other term of an agreement with a Private Company Partner, we may not be able to recover the amount of our entire loss from the Private Company Partner.
+In the event that we suffer any loss as a result of a breach of the representations and warranties or non-compliance with any other terms of an agreement with a Private Company Partner, we may not be able to recover the amount of our entire loss from the Private Company Partner.
 The Private Company Partner may not have sufficient property to satisfy our loss.
 In addition, our rights and remedies in the event of a default are generally subordinated to a Private Company Partners senior lenders, which can limit our ability to recover any losses from Private Company Partners.
+Furthermore, a Private Company Partner may try to contest the application of our remedies, which could delay the operation (or if a partner is successful deny the operation) of our rights and remedies and add additional costs to Alaris.